kpet/clvk/README.md

   applications to work with the downside of not cleanly terminating clvk.
 Use with caution.

+* `CLVK_DEVICE_EXTENSIONS` specifies extensions to be added to the list of exposed extensions.
+It expects a whitespace separated list of extensions.

 # Limitations

 * Only one device per CL context